 Welcome to my webpage!

-For my doctoral research I am supervised by Prof. John Turner and Dr. Arcangelo Dimico.
+I am completing my PhD in Economic History at Queen’s University Belfast, where I was supervised by Prof. John Turner and Dr. Arcangelo Dimico.
 You can find my CV here or reach me at abrioschi01@qub.ac.uk.

-Before moving to Belfast, I completed my BA and MSc at Bocconi University in Milan - where I also developed an inexplicable fondness for fifteenth-century Genoese notarial records.
+Before moving to Belfast, I completed my BA and MSc at Bocconi University in Milan - where I also developed an inexplicable fondness for fifteenth-century Italian notarial records.